Arthur-Saradjzada/BSc-Thesis-Code/README.md

 Make sure the following steps are completed:

 1. MySQL Server is installed and running.
-2. MySQL Workbench is installed if you want to create and inspect the database using a graphical interface.
+2. MySQL Workbench is installed.
 3. The MySQL database exists.
 4. `CONNECTION_STRING` is updated for your MySQL username, password, host, and database name.
 5. `ROOT_FOLDER` points to the folder containing the downloaded OptionDX `.txt` files.